cpp20120/DagFlow/README.md

 ![Third](docs/for_each.jpg)

 Note:
-This pool is not yet optimized for noop and parallel_for microbenchmarks — missing chunk/range stealing and has a non-ideal queue implementation for such patterns.
+This pool is not yet optimized for noop and parallel_for microbenchmarks — missing generalized chunk/range stealing(it is exists only for RA iterators) and has a non-ideal queue implementation for such patterns.
 The focus is DAG execution, affinity control, and back-pressure.